Sep 19, 2023 2 min read

 How does it affect us?
 Essentially, for typical end-users, HashiCorp integration partners, and HashiCorp commercial customers, there is no change.
 Products can be downloaded for free and used as needed.
 However, organizations that compete with HashiCorp will no longer be able to use the free community editions of HashiCorp products and instead will have to license the products.

 How does the community feel about this?
 Feelings are mixed.
 For many organizations and individual users, there is no change, and so their view of HashiCorp hasn't changed much.
 For some organizations, the new BSL can be considered somewhat vague, and those organizations are forced to seek legal counsel.
 For organizations that have competitive offerings (and in some cases, have contributed to Terraform), there has been concern, confusion, anger, as well as fear.
 They contend that using the MPL as a way to grow a product line, and later changing to BSL, is dishonest, and exploits the open source community.
 In fact, they feel so strongly that several organizations have banded together to form the OpenTF Foundation.
-Their plan is to develop a Terraform fork called OpenTF.
-(No plans for other HashiCorp tools as of yet.)
+They have created a Terraform fork called OpenTofu (also known as OpenTF).
+(No plans for other HashiCorp tools as of the writing of this article—September, 2023.)

 As an advocate of open source software, I am always saddened when an organization chooses to change licensing from truly open source to something else.